 Why does it say IKEA in the image above?
 Because I use their packing instructions as scrap paper!

-Measure for the size of your paddle to size it correctly on your computer before printing out.
+Measure the image and the size of your paddle to size it correctly on your computer before printing out.

-Step 4: Print out your image on white paper or lightweight cardstock and spray both sides of the paper with acrylic sealer.
+Step 4: Print out your image on white paper or lightweight cardstock and spray both sides of the image with acrylic sealer.

 Step 5: Cut out your leprechaun using small detail or decoupage scissors.